CCDC9B: Divergence

-A comparison of the corrected distances of C15orf52 with the rapidly mutating Fibrinogen Alpha protein and the slowly mutating Cytochrome C protein is shown below.
+A comparison of the corrected distances of CCDC9B with the rapidly mutating Fibrinogen Alpha protein and the slowly mutating Cytochrome C protein is shown below.
 The paralogous domain in CCDC9 is also shown below.
-Overall, C15orf52 changes fairly rapidly as a whole, however the paralogous domain does not, which may point to functionality as this domain is well conserved.
+Overall, CCDC9B changes fairly rapidly as a whole, however the paralogous domain does not.

 Expression

-Origin of cDNAs of C15orf52 shows that the gene is expressed in numerous locations such as primary and secondary digestive organs (pancreas, stomach, liver, etc.), nervous system (brain, retina, lens), skin, reproductive organs, bones, and many other tissues suggesting a fairly nonspecialized function.
-However, C15orf52 protein is relatively over-expressed in the colon, peripheral blood mononuclear cells, testis, and rectum.
-Application of RNA-seq to plasma extracellular RNA profiles indicated C15orf52 as the most abundant mRNA present, possibly indicating some role outside of the cell.
-In mice, the expression pattern of C15orf52, as well as TCEA3 and FHOD3, two other genes studied, was found to be similar to that of well-characterized genes known to be associated with heart development such as BVES and CXCL12.
-However C15orf52 was not detected before embryological day 9.5 in the tail area and its exact function is not yet known.
+Origin of cDNAs of CCDC9B shows that the gene is expressed in numerous locations such as primary and secondary digestive organs (pancreas, stomach, liver, etc.), nervous system (brain, retina, lens), skin, reproductive organs, bones, and many other tissues suggesting a fairly nonspecialized function.
+However, CCDC9B protein is relatively over-expressed in the colon, peripheral blood mononuclear cells, testis, and rectum.
+Application of RNA-seq to plasma extracellular RNA profiles indicated CCDC9B as the most abundant mRNA present, possibly indicating some role outside of the cell.
+In mice, the expression pattern of CCDC9B, as well as TCEA3 and FHOD3, two other genes studied, was found to be similar to that of well-characterized genes known to be associated with heart development such as BVES and CXCL12.
+However CCDC9B was not detected before embryological day 9.5 in the tail area and its exact function is not yet known.

-Clinical Significance
+Clinical significance

-Diseases associated with C15orf52 include colorectal cancer where the protein was over-expressed in tumor cells.
+Diseases associated with CCDC9B include colorectal cancer where the protein was over-expressed in tumor cells.